boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/combo-box.md

 #### Enable Comments

 This allows you to enable or disable comments for the dashboard widget.
-For more details, refer to this [link](/visualizing-data/working-with-widgets/commenting-widget/).
+For more details, refer to the [Commenting Widget](/visualizing-data/working-with-widgets/commenting-widget/).